shifaomar/Book-Lending-e-Commerce-2430/TaskOne/README.md

 Anne of Green Gables : not available.
 Little Women : available.

--- Returning Books --
+-- Returning Book --
-The Secret Garden : returned.
-Anne of Green Gables : returned.
+true : returned.

 -- Checking which books are available --
 The Secret Garden : available.
-Anne of Green Gables : available.
+Anne of Green Gables : not available.
 Little Women : available.
+trying to borrow Anne of Green Gables again :
 ## Limitations

 What isn't done?
 What things cause errors?